ljhaywar/parks-and-rec-dictionary/README.md

-# parks-and-rec-dictionary
+# Parks and Recreation Dictionary

-A dictionary of words from the TV show Parks and Recreation
+This repo contains a list of words that were coined in the TV show Parks and Recreation.